mohammad-mazraeshahi/Laravel-FCM/README.md

 ## Basic Usage

-Two types of messages can be sent using Laravel-FCM:
+Two types of messages can be sent using laravel-push-notification:

 - Notification messages, sometimes thought of as "display messages"
 - Data messages, which are handled by the client app